 If you find that with your regular pump that you’re not getting much milk or that the pumping sessions are taking too long, then look to rent a hospital-grade double pump.

 These fantastic pumps will help you to get more yield of milk in less time, and they are very efficient – so that is always an option.

 It is especially important to use a pump like this if you find that you are needing to give your baby formula because you are not producing enough milk with your present pump.

 Galactagogues – Lactation supplements

 You may also wish to use a galactagogue, a substance that may help to increase milk supply.

-However, I would only encourage you to consider a galactagogue if you find that even after doing all of the things above, you are STILL not seeing an increase in supply.
+However, only consider a galactagogue if you find that even after doing all of the things above, you are STILL not seeing an increase in supply.

 Galactogogues need to be taken on top of doing all of the above strategies, and can potentially increase milk supply within two to four days.

 Don’t go it alone

-It may seem obvious, but the ninth point I wanted to make is to get lots of rest while you’re trying to boost your supply.
+It may seem obvious, but the ninth point is to get lots of rest while you’re trying to boost your supply.

 Accept help from friends and family with household tasks and give yourself time to rest with your baby, and recuperate.

 Get professional help

-Finally, I would encourage you to seek out skilled help from an IBCLC or a breastfeeding counselor.
+Finally, seek out skilled help from an IBCLC or a breastfeeding counselor.
 Also, have a chat with your doctor to check your baby, medically, for reassurance, and your health visitor (public health nurse).